Beaten in Congress, Brazil's Workers Party turns to the streets

 But many Brazilians blame the Workers Party's economic stewardship for worsening the deepest recession since the 1930s, which has thrown millions out of work and pushed unemployment to more than 10 percent of the workforce.

-That in turn has reduced the clout of the unions and the PT's sway among organised labour.
+That in turn has reduced the clout of the unions and the PT's sway among organized labor.

 When Lula swept to power as Brazil's first working class president, voters celebrated his pledges to clean up Brazil's corrupt and fragmented political system.